 These effects could make it unsafe for you to drive a car, operate machinery, or do other dangerous activities.

-The dose of Dysport is not the same as the dose of any other botulinum toxin product.
-The dose of Dysport cannot be compared to the dose of any other botulinum toxin product you may have used.
+The dose of Dysport is not the same as the dose of any other botulinum toxin product and cannot be compared to the dose of any other product you

 Common Side Effects

 The most common side effects are nose and throat irritation, headache, injection site pain, injection site skin reaction, upper respiratory tract infection,